vnspoj/vnspoj.github.io/wiki/graph/dijkstra_sparse.md

 title: Dijkstra on sparse graphs
 ---

-# Dijkstra on sparse graphs

-For the statement of the problem, the algorithm with implementation and proof can be found on the article [Dijkstra's algorithm](./graph/dijkstra.html).
+For the statement of the problem, the algorithm with implementation and proof can be found on the article [Dijkstra's algorithm](../graph/dijkstra).

 ## Algorithm